louipr/cytrac/docs/SAD.md

 #### 2.2.2 Operational Constraints
 - **Memory Limits**: <2GB for projects up to 100k lines of code
-- **Performance Targets**: 5-minute maximum analysis time for large personal projects
+- **Performance Targets**: Sub-minute analysis for typical projects, 5-minute maximum for large projects
 - **Network Requirements**: Offline-capable analysis, network only for package installation and updates
 - **Security Model**: Local-first with privacy-by-design, security-ready for future middleware integration